 Consultant skills enable salespeople to develop a deeper understanding of their customers' needs and expectations.
 As a result, they can identify products and services that address a wider range of needs, thus winning bigger individual sales.
 The results of this study provided confirmation of this.
 The average size of each sale increased for both the control group and trained group, but the trained group had a greater increase in average size (19% versus 24% respectively).

 As a result of developing consultant skills, salespeople were able to identify the needs of a broader set of customers, both existing and especially new customers.
 For each customer, their consultant analysis allowed them to link their products to a broader set of needs, making each individual sale larger.
 The overall result is more revenue for the organization, as reflected in higher commissions for the salespeople.

 Earlier we indicated that the consulting skills learning process was more than just a three-day training event.
 Over a 100-day period, additional support, reinforcement, and application tools were provided.
 While this study does not specifically assess the impact of these additional performance support elements, we believe that these made significant contributions to the results.
 Consultant skills are difficult to learn and even more difficult to initially apply.
-Furthermore, we have evidence from other studies that indicates these elements add to the effectiveness of learning beyond the impact of simple training programs.
+Furthermore, we have evidence from other studies that indicates these elements add to the effectiveness of learning beyond the impact of simple training programmes.
 (For more information, see the reference listed below.)

-In conclusion, the data from this study provides strong evidence that these consultant skills, the Consulting with Clients program, and the performance support process used here are powerful tools for improving sales performance.
+In conclusion, the data from this study provides strong evidence that these consultant skills, the Consulting with Clients programme, and the performance support process used here are powerful tools for improving sales performance.
 The analysis clearly shows that consultant skills have multiple positive effects on performance, indicating that the skills learned were flexibly applied to the unique needs and expectations of customers, resulting in improved revenue, additional customers, and larger individual sales.